andrey-lepekhin/andrey-lepekhin.github.io/about.md

 If you are from Moscow, and want to meet - shoot me an email - I would love to chat offline.
 I've found that meeting with like-minded people makes for captivating dialogues and that is another thing that I absolutely love.

+I welcome criticism, one of this blog's goals is to help me improve.
+If you think something could have been done/written better, you're probably right and I will thank you if you'll share it with me.

 ### Contact me